davidsusu/regexbee/README.md

 ## Templating

-You can insert template parameter placeholders into any place of a structure with `Bee.placeholder()` or `Bee.placeholder("someParam")`, then you can construct a template with `.toTemplate()`.
+You can insert placeholders at any place of a structure with `Bee.placeholder()` or `Bee.placeholder("someParam")`, then you can construct a template with `.toTemplate()`.
 Parameters can be substituted by calling `.substitute(...)`.

-Here is a simple example with a single parameter:
+You can create a single-parameter template with the following method:

 ```java
 BeeTemplate template = Bee